CHAPTER V: Karma

 excellent model for the Gita’s type of intelligent self-control is sailing a

-to available winds.
-Yet if you allow your craft to drift aimlessly, you get
+subject to available winds.
+Yet if you allow your craft to drift aimlessly, you

-nowhere.
-The boat must be kept in order: sails trimmed correctly, hand on the
+get nowhere.
+The boat must be kept in order: sails trimmed correctly, hand on

-rudder, keen eye out for obstacles, everything shipshape.
-But it is the wind
+the rudder, keen eye out for obstacles, everything shipshape.
+But it is the

-that propels the boat.
-You cannot push it, but you can guide it in concert with
+wind that propels the boat.
+You cannot push it, but you can guide it in concert

-the breezes, making constant adjustments as the winds change.
-Plus, there are
+with the breezes, making constant adjustments as the winds change.
+Plus, there

-trade winds that blow most of the time as well as dead zones with nary a puff.
+are trade winds that blow most of the time as well as dead zones with nary a

-You should aim your boat to take advantage of the steady blasts and avoid the
+puff.
+You should aim your boat to take advantage of the steady blasts and avoid

 a sailboat steering clear of storms and reefs to find a safe passage, when we